-How to access information after graduation
+How to access information after graduation:

 1. Become a member of your local public library.
 Libraries extend access to anyone who lives, works, or attends school in the town.
 Public libraries also purchase resources for their users, and they may have databases where you can access reliable information.
-Also, there are librarians present who can help you locate information.
+There are librarians present who can help you locate information.
 Public libraries also provide a number of career services.

 2. Visit a state university or college.
 Many schools funded by the state have public access computers where you can sit and access the same resources as a student or faculty member.
 They will also have community membership opportunities.
 Take advantage of this if you move to a new place that’s home to a public university.